jasnowiss/Go-Man-Go/README.md

 This game is based on the EaselJS example found here: http://www.createjs.com/demos/easeljs/spritesheet

-Download the project and run the [Go-Man-Go.html](Go-Man-Go.html) file in your browser to play.
+Go to http://jeffsnowiss.com/fun/go-man-go or download the project and run the [Go-Man-Go.html](Go-Man-Go.html) file in your browser to play.